skip to main content

 These illnesses can kill.
 In severe cases, especially in children, the elderly or immunocompromised, death by dehydration can occur.
 There is no excuse for illness caused by these bacteria.
 The required preventative measures include:

-• Preventing cross-contamination between food types
+• preventing cross-contamination between food types.

-• Once preserved foods have been opened, keep them in the fridge
+• storing preserved foods in the fridge.

 Giardia